benxutech/CommonerPitBrawl/README.md

 # Commoner: Pit Brawl
 A turn-based isometric multiplayer arena game based on D&amp;D 5e SRD.
-Mainly a network test.
+Mainly just dipping toes into networking.

 Peer-hosted, up to 4 players at a time.